How to open a bank account in the UK

 • Ask about third party charges which can push up the overall costs significantly

-Compare the overall costs of sending your payment with your regular bank against a specialist service like Wise to see if you can save.
+Compare the overall costs of sending your payment with your bank against a specialist service like Wise to see if you can save.
 Wise uses the mid-market exchange rate with no markup, and low, transparent fees.
-This can work out 6x cheaper than using a regular bank for your international payment.

 Conclusion